Our updated disclosure - February 3, 2014

 - Court orders vary depending on the circumstances and the issuing Court and jurisdiction.
 Many of the Court orders LinkedIn receives are issued pursuant to 18 USC § 2703(d), a provision of the Electronic Communications Privacy Act (ECPA).
 To obtain such an order, the government must demonstrate specific and articulable facts showing that there are reasonable grounds to believe that the information sought is relevant and material to an ongoing investigation.
 This standard is higher than that applicable to subpoenas but lower than that applicable to search warrants.

 - The "Other" category includes requests that do not fall within any of the above categories.
 Examples include emergency requests.
-As indicated, and for the reasons set forth in footnote 1, the category does not include national security-related requests.
+As indicated in footnote 1, the category does not include national security-related requests.